bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 The following plot uses a function, which allows to overlay two individual plots to better identify a relation.
 We see that people around ~40 up to 60 consume less fruits and vegis, which corresponds with a high BMI.
-The fruit and vegi consumtion again rises from 60 up to 80.
+The fruit and vegi consumption again rises from 60 up to 80.
 This as well can be seen in the dropping BMI curve.
-I can assume that there is causaal relation between fruit and vegi consumption and BMI, but we also would need to consider other consumption pattern.
+I can assume that there is causal relation between fruit and vegi consumption and BMI, but we also would need to consider other consumption pattern.
-The fact that people often consume fruits and vegis is ofthen related to their general attitude in regards to helth.
+The fact that people often consume fruits and vegis is often related to their general attitude in regards to health.
-People being aware of health and nurtition often also lead a more active life in regards to physical excercise.
+People being aware of health and nutrition often also lead a more active life in regards to physical exercise.
 That part will be next to discover.
 <br>

 ```r
     # ====================================================================================================